-Police investigating after man is injured at Shooting Sports in Moline
+UPDATE: Man dies after shooting accident in Moline at Shooting Sports

-MOLINE, Ill.
-(KWQC) - Police are investigating after a man was injured during a gun-related incident in Moline.
+ORIGINAL: Police are investigating after a man was injured during a gun-related incident in Moline.

 Police say on Saturday, March 2, they were called to Shooting Sports for a man who was injured by a shooting.
 Upon arrival, officers say a 31-year-old man was handling a gun on a shooting lane when the gun discharged.
 The man was hit during the discharge of the gun.